DaedalusMASE/DaedalusMASE/4. DaedalusMASE_Coverage_Calculator/README.md

 The Kp-scatter-plot consists of a single figure.
 The x-axis represents the Magnetic Local Time and the y-axis the Magnetic Latitude.
 The points are colored by their Kp value.
 The bins positions are depicted as rectangles on the plot and the coverage information is displayed at the legend.
+The dots represent the satellite's path making it easy to see how often a region is visited.